13 Oct The 5 Big Mistakes In The Kettlebell Swing (And How To Fix Them)…

-For more tips on how to maximize your kettlebell swing, definitely check out this short video tutorial with some key insight and a demonstration.
+For more tips on how to maximize your kettlebell swing, definitely check out the short video below where I talk more about this.

 Not using the power of your glutes.

-The swing is highly effectively when exploding through the movement with a powerful hip drive.
+We should be exploding through the movement with powerful hip drive.

-It takes good coaching, lots of proper practice, and good cueing and feedback to learn how to use the glutes again.
+It takes great coaching, lots of proper practice, and a feedback system to learn how to use the glutes again.

 Every time you swing through and finish the hip drive, make sure your glutes are squeezed tight.

 Imagine you have a coin pinched between your but cheeks (glutes).